kermitt2/grobid/doc/Grobid-java-library.md

-The [RESTful API](Grobid-service.md) provides a simple and efficient way to use and deploy Grobid.
+The [RESTful API](Grobid-service.md) provides a simple and efficient way to use and deploy GROBID.
 As an alternative, the present page explains how to embed Grobid directly in your Java application.

 After [building the project](Install-Grobid.md), two core jar files are created: grobid-core-`<current version>`.one-jar.jar and grobid-core-`<current version>`.jar